FluffyBullet/Sodoku-challenge/README.md

 <u>creating and storing of dictionary</u>
 - *potential* Leaderboard will be stored as a dictionary, using the user(s) name as key and time to completion as value.
     - Value to be wrote on text document

+### <u>Development progression</u>

+<strong>31/8/22</strong><br>
+    At first attempt, the intro section would request for the user to select the mode - the progressing into difficulty setting.
+Similar to all games and approaches, there needs to be an expectation that the user has not experienced the game/event before.<br>
+    Edited to be included in the flow chart, the intro section now includes option to explain the rules, or start the game.

 ### Application behaviour